zetaraku/axios/README.md

 formData.append('obj2{}', '[{"x":1}]');
 ```

-Axios supports the following shortcut methods: `postForm`, `putForm`, `patchForm`
-which are just the corresponding http methods with the `Content-Type` header preset to `multipart/form-data`.
+Axios supports the following shortcut methods: `postForm`, `putForm`, `patchForm`, which are just the corresponding http methods with the `Content-Type` header preset to `multipart/form-data`.

 ## Files Posting